History records and explains past events, while folklore preserves what people widely remember.

 When visitors come to Greendale they are amazed at the beauty of the Village, in every season.
 That does not happen by accident.
 The employees of the Greendale Department of Public Works take pride in how the Village looks.
 We have come to expect this from them, but we should not take it for granted.
 When you see one of them picking up your garbage, watering flowers, hanging decorations, or repairing a street, take a moment to say thanks.
 They deserve the appreciation.
 Greendale’s 75th Diamond Celebration is coming up in 2013.
 The Greendale Department of Public Works has made sure Greendale is ‘Still Sparking After All These Years’.

-Editor’s note: To complete this story, I asked Robby to email me a few pictures of his department at work in the village.
+Editor’s note: To complete this story, I asked Robbie to email me a few pictures of his department at work in the village.
 OMG.
 For two days every time I opened my email I was downloading picture after amazing picture.
-Robby loves this Village and captures scenes that are worthy of an artist showing.
-Happy 30th Anniversary Robby, and thanks for everything your department does.
+Robbie loves this Village and captures scenes that are worthy of an artist showing.
+Happy 30th Anniversary Robbie, and thanks for everything your department does.